facebook/buck2/docs/legacy/files-and-directories/dot-buckconfig.md

 ### project_path

 You can specify the path where `buck project` will store dynamically generated files (ex. genrule).
-This is extension to `$GOPATH`, particularly usefuly while working with native go toolchain or IDE's.
+This is extension to `$GOPATH`, particularly usefully while working with native go toolchain or IDE's.

 ```
 [go]project_path = third-party/go